billybobc1210/VigenereCracker/README.md

 LHY
 HZL
 ```
-We can see that every character in column 0 was enciphered using the 'D' character in the key, meaning that all those
+we can see that every character in column 0 was enciphered using the 'D' character in the key, meaning that all those
 characters came from the same enciphering alphabet in the tabula recta.
 Similar for column 1 ('O' character in the key)
 and 2 ('G' character in the key).
 Therefore if we construct 3 strings from the characters in each of these 3 columns
 like this: